 9. over 25% of UK households have no emergency savings at all

 A scary 15% of households have no savings at all, while one in three adults has less than £1,500 saved – that’s less than a month of typical expenses.

 The average Briton saves £150 a month, but another survey found that just under-half of working age UK residents have less than £100 in savings and 17 million fail to even pay off the monthly balance on their credit cards.

-10. Over 14 million people are living in poverty in the UK
+10. Over 14 million people live in poverty in the UK

 11. Over £19 billion of benefits and tax credits go unclaimed each year

-They say 78% of people on low income are missing out on means tested benefits because they do not believe they would be entitled to them and the vast majority of people didn’t even know that charity grants exist.
+They say 78% of people on low income are missing out on means tested benefits because they do not believe they would be entitled to them.
+Also, the vast majority of people didn’t even know that charity grants exist.

-In particular, a lot of housing benefit appears to to unclaimed.
-Recent stats show £4.8 billion worth of Housing Benefits go unclaimed, with 1.6m families missing out on £3,000 per year!
+In particular, a lot of housing benefit appears to go unclaimed.
+Recent stats show £4.8 billion worth of housing benefits go unclaimed, with 1.6m families missing out on as much as £3,000 per year!

 If you’re not sure what benefits you’re entitled to, visit Turn2us and use their benefit calculator tool.